pookjw/darksun/README.md

 get whole iOS system

-Only works with latest iOS version including beta.
-Not for old iOS.
-Works with iOS 10 or later.
+Only works with signed OTA version like 8.4.1, 9.3.5, etc...
+Compatible with iOS 8 or later including beta.

 Tested on macOS.